 - to provide methodologies for the assessment of the sustainability of different applications (delivery models applied in practice)

 - to study different conceptualizations of the term ‘delivery model’, the variables it includes and its relation with other concepts and methodologies that are relevant to a rural electrification context

 What are we working on now?

-- We are developing a Practical Guide for Initial Diagnosis so that member organizations can access and interpret the needs of the community properly
+- A Practical Guide for Initial Diagnosis, so that member organizations can access and interpret the needs of the community properly

-- Recording short videos explaining the concept of Delivery Models (DM) and their application in locally manufactured small wind turbines.
+- Short videos explaining the concept of Delivery Models (DM) and their application in locally manufactured small wind turbines.

 Our copy-left publications

 The production of knowledge is shared, so you can use our studies for research work in your university, school, or what interests you, with the condition that you give credits to the authors.

 From any area of knowledge or language you may come, if you think you can contribute to our objectives, feel free to participate by: